SchwarzIT/onyx/apps/docs/src/development/packages/nuxt-docs.md

 :::

-Done.
+Done!
 You can now start to write markdown files and see the renderer output in your application.

 ## Configuration